 Now, more than ever, you need the help of an experienced military defense attorney when you are under investigation.
 I have completed the same advanced interrogation course that many military law enforcement agents attend.
 I have also published an authoritative article on the subject — an article cited by experts in the field of interrogation methods and an appellate court.
 Most important, I have successfully defended cases by revealing the rush to judgment and unscrupulous methods used by military law enforcement agents to manipulate statements.
-Whether its a JAGMAN investigation, an IG investigation, command-directed 15-6 investigation, or an NCIS, OSI, or CID investigation, the earlier you get representation, the better chances you have of protecting your career, your benefits and your freedom.
+Whether its a JAGMAN investigation, an IG investigation, command-directed AR 15-6 investigation, or an NCIS, OSI, or CID investigation, the earlier you get representation, the better chances you have of protecting your career, your benefits and your freedom.

 Contact The Law Office of Peter Kageleiry, Jr. Consultation for JAGMAN investigations or other military investigations